espruino/EspruinoDocs/info/Internet.md

 <!--- Copyright (c) 2013 Gordon Williams, Pur3 Ltd. See the file LICENSE for copying permission. -->
-Internet (HTTP)
+Internet (HTTP/TCP/UDP/etc)
 ===============

 <span style="color:red">:warning: **Please view the correctly rendered version of this page at https://www.espruino.com/Internet.
 Links, lists, videos, search, and other features will not work correctly when viewed on GitHub** :warning:</span>

-* KEYWORDS: Internet,HTTP,Web,TCPIP,TCP/IP,TCP-IP,IP,TCP,Server,Client,Webserver,Built-In,Sockets,HTTPS,TLS,POST
+* KEYWORDS: Internet,HTTP,Web,TCPIP,TCP/IP,TCP-IP,IP,TCP,UDP,datagram,dgram,Server,Client,Webserver,Built-In,Sockets,HTTPS,TLS,POST

 To use the internet in Espruino you need an internet connection.
 If you're using Espruino under Linux (for example Raspberry Pi or OpenWRT) then you're sorted and can use the examples below directly, otherwise you'll need a module to connect to the internet.
 Currently your choices are: